Green Heart Love

 An open wide mouth glass jar full of mayonnaise and spoon trolling in it.

 With so few ingredients and no cooking, this vegan Kewpie mayo recipe is unbelievably easy to whip up.
-And if you're looking for more creamy, versatile spreads, try my vegan Sriracha aioli for a spicy twist!
+And if you're looking for more creamy, versatile spreads, try my Vegan Sriracha Aioli for a spicy twist!

 Why I Love This Recipe